 - Sample the nightlife at Khao San Road.
 Another love it or hate it place but kind of a rite of passage when you visit Bangkok.
 Try some of the more unusual street food on offer (fried trantula legs anyone?) and enjoy the lively bars and club scene.

 - Enjoy an over-priced drink at a Sky bar.
 If you prefer a quieter drink then you can’t find a bar with a better view than this.
 Be aware that you will likely have to wear proper shoes – no flip flops here!
+If you only have backpacker attire with you, you may need to go shopping in Bangkok to get some proper footwear to be allowed into these fancy bars.
+(It’s worth it, I promise!)
 Also, the drinks are expensive, even by western standards.
 So treat yourself to one drink here whilst you watch the sun go down, sip it slowly then move onto somewhere more affordable…

 - Take a day trip to Ayutthaya.
 Just 80km from Bangkok lies the abandoned city of Ayutthaya, now just ancient temple relics (and also a UNESCO world heritage site) that you can easily spend a full day exploring.
 It’s easy to arrange a day trip to Ayutthaya directly from Bangkok so no need to organise your own transport.